developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * **BT Disconnect On Exit -** Enable/Disable Bluetooth disconnect on exit.

-* **Connection Idle Time -** If a bluetooth scanner associated application is opened, Bluetooth scanner will be automatically disconnected after this Connection Time duration of inactivity.
+* **Connection Idle Time -** If a Bluetooth scanner associated application is opened, Bluetooth scanner will be automatically disconnected after this Connection Time duration of inactivity.
 From 60 to 1800, Steps of 5.
 Eg: 60, 65, 70, 75...

 * **Decode Feedback LED Timer -** Time for which Good Decode LED Notification Runs